isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <img src="/erlang-supervision-tree.png" class="w-full rounded-lg place-self-center my-auto">

 <!--
-- A supervisor is a process that, well, supervises other processes, restarting them if they fail
 - Most BEAM applications are actually one big supervision tree
 - Layers of supervisors all supervising a number of child processes, which can either be worker children or other supervisors -->